nicholasyager/turbulent_swarm_modeling/README.md

 Usage
 ----
 Run <code>swarm.py</code>, and a .csv file is output for each time step listing the coordinates and headings of each fish.
+Run R with the working directory set to the output folder, and source <code>swarm_vis.r</code> for the rgl output.